allenai/wildguard/README.md

 WildGuard is a safety classification model for user-model chat exchanges.
 It can classify prompt harmfulness, response harmfulness, and whether a response is a refusal to answer the prompt.

+Comment from Liwei: Maybe add the paper/author info here.
+Also include the Huggingface model url.

 ## Installation

 ```bash